Degree RequirementADN/ASN or BSN (preferred)

 • Help patients improve strength and mobility following the correction of a musculoskeletal issue

-What Does an Orthopaedic Nurse Practitioner Do?
+What Does an Orthopedic Nurse Practitioner Do?

-Orthopaedic nurse practitioners have a variety of job duties.
+Orthopedic nurse practitioners have a variety of job duties.
 They see patients with many different musculoskeletal disorders or injuries.
 They can evaluate patients in the clinic setting or in the hospital setting, and order imaging, treatments, and procedures for patients.
-They may assist in orthopaedic surgeries and setting broken bones, as well as perform joint injections, set casts, or place splints.
+They may assist in orthopedic surgeries and setting broken bones, as well as perform joint injections, set casts, or place splints.
 They also track healing from treatment interventions and order subsequent tests, plan follow-up care, and collaborate with other members of the healthcare team (i.e. physical therapists, staff nurses, and nutritionists) to ensure patient needs are met.

-Orthopaedic NPs can even earn certification in the field.
+Orthopedic NPs can even earn certification in the field.
 The Orthopaedic Nurses Certification Board (ONCB) offers certification for NPs.
 Requirements for certification include:

 • Three years of experience as an RN or APRN